OpenTechStrategies/flask-restplus-csrf/README.md

 4) On the server side, reject API requests that require authentication but do not provide one of the valid tokens.

-5) On logout, invalidate all the tokens, typically by destorying the server's copy of them.
+5) On logout, invalidate all the tokens, typically by destroying the server's copy of them.

 ## Compatibility

-Flask-RESTPlus-CSRF requires Python 2.7 or 3.4+.
+Flask-RESTPlus-CSRF requires Python 3.6+

 ## Installation